Trumpkin’s Notes On Barrels

 One popular 4 person barrel that is 6’ (71”) in diameter by 5.3’ (64”) in length has 148 cubic feet (37 cubic feet per person) which is about a quarter of the 530 cubic feet recommended volume (and less than half of the 315 cubic feet that is considered the absolute minimum for four people).
 CO2 levels will increase two to four times as fast in a barrel as a proper sauna.

 Bacteria, Mold & Other Fungi – Due to being so low, the foot bench (floor in barrel saunas) rarely or never maintains the 65°c / 150°f temps necessary to kill most mold and bacteria so growth of these, particularly bacteria, is a common problem in barrels.
 Once present it is largely impossible to get rid of.
-Some molds are only an aesthetic problem and not a health concern while others can be a significant health problem.
+Chemicals cannot penetrate to the roots so kill only the heads which grow back.
+Some people claim to have had moderate success with regular cleanings with vinegar.
+Some molds are only an aesthetic problem and not a health concern while others as well as bacteria can be a health problem.

-Too Low Of Benches – The primary problem is cold feet but often cold legs and not so hot bodies as well.
-Good sauna builders will try to avoid having the foot bench, and so any part of bathers bodies, in the lower 1/3 of the space since this area in any sauna is always rather cool, stratified and rarely experiences the steam.
-The good heat and löyly is above bathers heads in barrels and bathers are down in the cold zone.
+Too Low Of Benches = Cold Feet – The primary problem is cold feet but often cold legs and not so hot bodies as well.
+Good sauna builders will always try to avoid having the foot bench, and so any part of bathers bodies, in the lower 1/3 of the space (the Cold Zone) since this area in any sauna is always rather cool, stratified and rarely experiences the steam.
+The good heat, steam and löyly is above bathers heads in barrels and bathers are down in the cold zone.
 Here’s how various ceiling heights compare:

 SaunaHeatStrat03h

 ‘Cold Feet’ is the temp and steam relative to our head – feet should be no more than ≈15-20°c (27-36°f) cooler than our head and that’s impossible in most barrels.
 Actual measurements in barrels indicate feet anywhere from 61°f (best) to 122°f (worst) colder than head temps.
-Even just head to sitting bench is about 62°f on average so putting your feet up on the sitting bench still has too much stratification.
+Just head to sitting bench is about 62°f on average so even putting our feet up on the sitting bench still has too much stratification.

 Interestingly, 200°f with fairly even head to toe and front to back temps is much more comfortable and enjoyable than 180°f with more uneven temps.
 This is why sauna builders in Finland work so hard to get benches up higher and why Finn’s never ask what the temp was but how the lóyly was.

 Someone laying on the bench or sitting on it with their feet stretched out in front of them will not be as affected by this and this is what many barrel owners do.
-Not ideal but a good workaround.
-Also keep in mind that pulling our knees up compresses our lungs and can limit free breathing.
+Not ideal but a somewhat OK workaround.
+There are a couple of steam problems with this though as not much of the steam goes down even to the sitting bench in a barrel and we can’t handle much steam anyway when we’re laying down.
+As well, keep in mind that pulling our knees up compresses our lungs and can limit free breathing.

 No Heat Cavity Above The Door – A good sauna has a large cavity above the door to store heat.
 Without this a significant amount of heat escapes each time the door is opened which is uncomfortable for bathers, takes considerable time to reheat and is a waste of energy.
 This is worse in barrels as the shape effectively channels the heat up and out of the door.
 It’s like someone designed it to evacuate valuable heat as quickly and efficiently as possible.